ehmpathy/declastruct/readme.md

 ## inspiration

-inspired by Terraform's declarative approach, but designed to eliminate state management overhead, work with any resource construct, and leverage TypeScript's type system for safer declarative resource management.
+inspired by Terraform's declarative approach, but designed to eliminate state file overhead, work with any resource construct, be reusable across both prod codepaths and cicd control, and leverage TypeScript's type system for safer declarative instructions.